nigeldaniels/homebrew-ros2-kilted/README.md

 - it does not include the separate tutorial overlay workspace
 - it does not aim to build every optional ROS 2 package
-- it is curated around the package set we validated on macOS
+- it is curated around a package set validated on macOS
-- it is designed around the Fast DDS path we got working and tested
+- it is designed around a tested Fast DDS-based setup

-## What We Already Did For Users
+## Packaging Approach

-The Homebrew package bakes in the setup and packaging work that would otherwise have to be done manually, including:
+The Homebrew package includes the setup and packaging work that would otherwise have to be done manually, including:

 - curating a known-good package subset for macOS
 - building the dependency closure from source